 During the Day

-6. Use your lunch break to pick up fresh produce that you’ll need for dinner, and do all of your other grocery shopping on the weekend.
-Or look into a grocery delivery service, which, like the services I mentioned above, are less expensive than you might think.
+That you’ll need for dinner, and do all of your other grocery shopping on the weekend.
+Or, look into a grocery delivery service, which, like the services I mentioned above, are less expensive than you might think.

 In the Evening